 - Create a diet-culture-free zone.
 I recommend this is the dining room table or kitchen or both (or maybe your whole house).
+In this zone, everyone takes a mindful approach to speak with care, think with care, and love everyone.
 A diet-culture-free zone doesn’t mean diet culture won’t ever sneak its way in.
 But you have your jar ready when it does.

 - Promise to keep open lines of communication.
 Kids must feel safe to talk to you about anything.
 They need to talk about messages they are getting that make them feel bad.
 Because they need to be able to talk through this as much as you do.
 Be real with them and show them you are human and working through this with them too (age-appropriate of course).